by Diane Linsley

 I spent the first 40 years of my life having chronic nightmares.
 Obviously, the unconscious mind was trying to get my attention.
 Once I started meditating and doing dreamwork, the nightmares became much less frequent.
 Because I was paying attention to the messages from my unconscious mind, it stopped screaming to get my attention.
 Meditation is a valuable tool for increasing awareness during both the waking state and the dream state.

 Over the years, my dreams have changed as I've learned to trust my unconscious mind.
 The metaphors have become easier to interpret.
 Sometimes I am simply told by a narrator in the dream what it means.
 I can hardly wait to go to sleep each night, excited to have another chance to learn and explore.

 There are many ways to do dreamwork.
 I've only scratched the surface in this article.
 Having a friend or coach with whom you can share your dreams is very helpful.
 My daughter and I often call each other to talk about our dreams.
-It helps to get another person's perspective, and we often have new realizations while we are describing our dreams to each other.
+It helps to get another person's perspective.
+We have new realizations while we are describing our dreams to each other.

 Try setting an intention before going to bed each night.
 This tells your unconscious mind that you are open to receiving information.
 Here's a good mantra:

 "Tonight I will have many dreams.
-I will wake up in my dreams (become lucid).
-I will remember my dreams."
+I will become lucid in my dreams, and I will remember my dreams."